Yes, Taking a Baby Camping Can Be Fun!

 I am very fortunate to live in Jackson, Wyoming which is right next to Grand Teton National Park.
 It is home to buffalo, moose, bears as well as scenery to leave you in awe.
 This definitely makes it easier to get out into nature, but as I said earlier, having the right outdoor baby camping gear makes it even better!

 Also, here are the 7 steps we took with each of our kids to really get them to love being outside – it has certainly made big hiking and camping trips easier!

-Here are the best baby camping products for your next outdoor adventure if you’re a camping family like us!
+is the best baby camping gear for your next outdoor adventure if you’re a camping family like us!

 (There are affiliate links here at the bottom which I will get a small cut of if you use them, but I have owned and loved them all!)

 A Camping or Hiking Baby Carrying Backpack.
 I LOVE the Osprey Poco Series Child Carrier–

 There are many kid carriers out there, but I recommend one that goes on your back.
 This is easier for you to carry than a front carrier, and by the time your baby is around 2 or 3 months (They have to have decent head control) they can go in a